 One thing to focus on as you scale up and add more prospects is how your existing customers invite new folks to evaluate your offering.
 What is the value they promise if someone new adopts: this “language of referral” is extremely important.
 You should probe for it in your conversations and incorporate it into your messaging.
 It can help you to identify distinct types or segments of users who get different kinds of value from your offering.

-Maximize Learning by Being Efficient With Customer’s Time
+Maximize Learning by Being Efficient With Your Customer’s Time

 The temptation as engineers is to look for a technology solution that’s efficient with your time, but surveys and the like to channel answers along pre-determined paths.
 This can cause you to overlook real benefits, and real problems, with your product–especially on the part of your early customers.